 No, I did not turn and give a rousing, self-righteous speech, though I’ve often wondered if I should have.
 But I knew this guy was a died-in-the-wool redneck and proud of it.
 I knew from his attitude and general stubborn demeanor the speech would do no good.

 So I voted with my feet, never to return.
 And millions cheered.

 Of course, I’m making fun of my little stand.
 And yes, it was quite a small one, and not noble in the least.
 And while somehow racism has managed to survive the big woopin’ I gave it that day (yes, that’s sarcasm there), I think it was important, at least for me, that I take that stand…although I should have stood up much earlier.

 I won’t try to pretend I was injured by the statement, because as a white man I cannot comprehend the devastation that word has on my black brethren.
 But I can say I was deeply offended.

 I was offended for every African-American I have known and respected, for my black brother-in-law, and for the black teenager who lives in my home and for whom I’m a foster dad.
 Most of all, I was offended as an American, that someone would speak of our president in such a disrespectful manner.
 More than insulting Mr. Obama, it insulted me that my barber thought I would ever be OK with him speaking such filth in my presence.

 More than anything, I felt like I needed a shower.

 Earlier today, an African-American friend of mine posted a question on Facebook.
 He asked what had each of us really done to bring King’s dream to life.
 It’s a valid question, and one that made me feel a little guilty at first.
-I thought back to my barber and my beloved lost haircut and immediately was embarrassed at what a small stand it was.
+I thought back to my barber and my beloved lost haircut and immediately was embarrassed at what little I’d ever done.